Little Big Man

 Just then, I heard a customer at the adjoining table, whining.
 He was complaining that his order had been delayed and that the carwallahs were getting preferential treatment.
 Smelling trouble, the obese owner of the Hotel left his chair at the cash counter and tried to pacify the disgruntled man.
 “Please calm down, Sir” he said.
 “Your order will be here in a jiffy.”
 Then he added with deliberate stress for everyone around to hear, “Sir, for us all customers are equal.”

-He then shouted on top of his voice, “Golu, chhallewali gaadi me poha dekar teen number table ko attend karo.”
+He then shouted on top of his voice, “Golu, chhallewali gaadi me poha dekar teen number table ko attend kar.”
 [Golu, attend to the customer at table number 3 after serving the guests in the car with rings (meaning Audi).]

 After a little while, I overheard one of the Audi occupants addressing Golu jocularly, “Keep serving us tea like this… we’ll make sure that one day you become the Prime Minister.”
 This monologue was followed by a chorused chuckle.

-“What’s so good about it,” I asked.
+“What’s so good about them,” I enquired.

-“Hmm, it’s good,” I said indifferently.
+“Hmm, it’s good,” I said rather indifferently.

 Chhotu’s salesmanship made me laugh.
 “But, your boss said, you people do not discriminate.
 All guests are equal for you?”
 I took a dig.